Young Cattlemen’s Conference

 The primary objective is to develop leadership qualities in young cattlemen and expose them to all aspects of the beef industry.
 The tour helps these young leaders understand all areas of our industry ranging from industry structure to issues management, from production research to marketing.
 We would also request the participant commit to staying the entire trip.

-2012 will be the thirty-third year the tour has been conducted.
+2014 will be the thirty-fifth year the tour has been conducted.
 This program has developed to such a level that these young men and women are heavily screened and only a few young industry leaders are able to attend.
 For an individual to participate in the YCC, he or she must be nominated by one of NCBA’s affiliate members, be between the ages of 25 to 50 and be an NCBA member.

 The tour will begin in Denver with a comprehensive overview of the industry.
 The group will take an in-depth look at many of the issues affecting our industry and what NCBA is doing to address these issues on behalf of its members, plus receive a comprehensive view of market information from Cattle-Fax.
 The group will then travel to JBS Five Rivers’ Kuner Feedyard, one of the nation’s largest cattle feeding operations, a one-time capacity of over 100,000 head located in Northern Colorado.
 We will then tour the JBS Greeley facility, one of the nation’s largest beef packing and processing plants.
 JBS will host the group and will be sharing with them their views of the beef industry from a processor standpoint.
 Chicago is the next destination.
 Here the group will visit the Chicago Board of Trade & OSI, Inc. one of the nation’s premiere beef patty manufacturers.
 The participants will then travel to the nation’s Capitol.
 Here they will get a chance to meet with their respective congressmen and senators.
 In addition, the group will visit with a number of regulatory agencies that make decisions affecting agriculture.

 2014 conference tour dates to come!